-This guide will cover a common subset of tasks that a user would need to perform to have a set of clustered computer instances and associated resources, isolated from others, and accessible to a project for any general purpose, both long-term and short.
-We are catering heavily to short-term usage, perhaps lasting a few quarters.
+This guide covers a common subset of tasks that a user would need to perform to have a set of clustered computer instances and associated resources, isolated from others, and accessible to a project for any general purpose, both long-term and short.
+We are catering heavily to short-term and periodic usage, perhaps lasting no more than a few quarters.

-Some things that are not here but perhaps should be covered elsewhere
+Some things that are not written about here but perhaps should be covered elsewhere

-- Theory of operations (everything is by example)
+- Theory of operations (everything here is by example)

-- Tasks accomplished from the Web Interface
+- Accomplishing tasks from the Web Interface

 - Background and History

+- Alternative Services within CS and without

-- Organizational Policy, such as who can do what.
+- Organizational Policy, such as who can do what

 - Deployment Architecture

-- Limitations
+- Systemic Limitations

-- User management, Group management, and similar concepts

 - Good Practices (because they are nascent, at best)

 - Cloud init, Fog, Terraform, Heat, and other operational tools

-- Security
+- Network and Information Security

 - Backup and Restore